 Forged in Responsibility

 Pitt is committed to the advancement of learning and service to society, which is best accomplished in an atmosphere of mutual respect and civility, adherence to laws and regulations, concern for others, and academic integrity.
-Compliance with these standards is how Pitt fulfills this commitment to our campus communities.
+Compliance with these standards is how Pitt fulfills this commitment to accountability and trust.

 The CIE Office supports compliance efforts across the University, with services ranging from advice and support to design and implementation of formal compliance programs.
 The CIE Office has direct oversight of the University's compliance with privacy regulations such as: FERPA, HIPAA, GDPR, The Red Flag Rule, GLBA, PIPL, and other emerging privacy regulations.